-An applicant should desire a career in a trade supportive to the protection and enhancement of our natural resources and environment, the solid waste industry and/or related fields.
+An applicant should desire a career in the solid waste industry and/or related fields.
 Applicants must intend to enroll for the fall semester.

 - High school seniors are eligible to apply.

 - Part-time studies will be considered if applicant can show good cause for other